Disclaimer: We are reader supported. If you make a purchase from one of our links, we may earn a small commission, at no cost to you.

 Features:

-The Phase Five Wahoo is an ideal board for the whole family, including larger riders, with weight capacities of 200 lbs for the 53" board and 250 lbs for the 56" model.
+The Phase Five Wahoo is a versatile board designed for the entire family, including larger riders, with weight limits of 200 lbs for the 53" model and 250 lbs for the 56" version.

-Its design features a wider nose and tail, with a slight taper along the side rails.
-This “Peanut Rail Outline,” as Phase Five calls it, delivers outstanding stability while allowing the board to flow smoothly through turns and maneuvers.
-By concentrating volume under your feet, where pressure is applied, the board maintains speed and responsiveness without sacrificing control.
+Its unique design features a wider nose and tail with a subtle taper along the side rails.
+Dubbed the “Peanut Rail Outline” by Phase Five, this shape provides exceptional stability while allowing smooth, flowing turns.
+By placing more volume under your feet, where pressure is applied, the board maintains speed and responsiveness without losing control.

-The added width in the hips and tail gives the Wahoo extra volume, making it suitable for riders of all sizes.
-This design also helps the board stay fast without bogging down, supporting seamless transitions from heel side to toe side.
+Extra width in the hips and tail adds volume, making the Wahoo suitable for riders of all sizes.
+This also helps the board stay fast and agile, enabling seamless transitions from heel side to toe side.

-Built with a lightweight EPS core, the Wahoo is reinforced with carbon fiber and Tough Glass for strength and durability, ensuring it stands up to regular use.
+Constructed with a lightweight EPS core and reinforced with carbon fiber and Tough Glass, the Wahoo combines strength, durability, and performance for regular use.

-For a versatile, high-performing wakesurfer that’s fun for everyone, the Phase Five Wahoo is an excellent choice.
+For a high-performing, family-friendly wakesurfer that’s fun for everyone, the Phase Five Wahoo is an outstanding choice.

 Pros of this Board